-What is Non-Convertible Debentures?
+What are Non-Convertible Debentures?

-Real estate Non-Convertible Debentures, are the debt instruments that help the developers pool the money in the early stages of development.
+Real estate Non-Convertible Debentures are the debt instruments that help the developers pool the money in the early stages of development.
 It is a way to raise a short-term secured loan from investors by the developers.

 The developers seek the investors’ loans and, in return, pay the investors via monthly/quarterly interest payments.
 This ensures a regular flow of income on the investor’s part.